 After May 10, 1869, No. 119 continued service as a freight locomotive.
 In 1882, she was renumbered No. 343 and served out her days until scrapped in the early 1900’s.
 Like Jupiter, No 119’s sacrifice brought her railroad a scrapper’s fee of $1000.

 In 1975, O’Connor Engineering Laboratories of Costa Mesa, California, accepted the challenge of reproducing Jupiter and No. 119 as they were during the Golden Spike Ceremony.
 With no plans or blueprints, engineers and technicians set out to build the historic American 4-4-0 locomotives.
 Using a locomotive design engineer’s handbook from 1870 and micrometer scalings of enlarged 1869 photographs of the two locomotives, work began on building the replicas.

 A four year labor of love ensued, including two years just to create over 700 drawings.
 When the locomotives were ready, every dimension was within 1/4 inch of the original.
 It took four trucks to bring the gleaming replicas 800 miles here to Promontory Summit, Utah.
 Here, they were christened with water from the Atlantic and Pacific oceans and commissioned into service May 10, 1979, the 110th Anniversary of the Golden Spike Ceremony.

-Although the great pioneering, steam-driven days of the first transcontinental railroad are gone, the legacy of that time lives on at Golden Spike National Historic Site.
+Although the great pioneering, steam-driven days of the first transcontinental railroad are gone, the legacy of that time lives on at Golden Spike National Historical Park.
 Here, the reborn Jupiter and No. 119 are tangible representations of another era and serve as striking symbols for one of the most important events in our nation’s history.